ruvnet/SynthLang/proxy/docs/compression_system.md

    - Be explicit about input and output requirements

 2. **Use appropriate compression settings**:
+   - Choose the right compression level for your needs
    - Enable gzip for very large prompts (>5,000 characters)
    - Use domain-specific compression for specialized content
    - Adjust compression level based on your needs